justinwinslow/angular-collection/README.md

 Working on my first angular project I realized I wanted to be able to query collections of data and manipulate the models on the collection while keeping everything automatically in sync across views.

 Using the angular ui-router for state management means you can nest views trivially.
 So at the top level you have your `/things` view where you've loaded up things and saved them to `$scope.things`.
 Now you want to see a specific thing so you navigate to `/things/{id}`.
 What if you change something on that thing?
-Using plain ol' angular $resource, you'd have to have a callback that handles either pushing the changes to your collection (`$scope.things`) manually, or query the things again.
+Using plain ol' angular $resource, you'd have to have a callback that handles either pushing the changes to your collection manually, or query the things again.
 This would mean more code and more http traffic.

 angular-collection behaves more like Backbone collections where you can query, add, remove, and manipulate models and the collection keeps track of all that.